REDLab-Team/gnirps/src/bash/README.md

 ## Config and monitoring properties

-A process can be prepared and run in two distinct steps thanks to the `com.gnirps.bash.service.Process` class.
+A process can be prepared and run in two distinct steps thanks to the `com.gnirps.bash.model.Process` class.

 Some of its properties handle its setup:
 ```